The Overworked Preceptor Dilemma

 Finding the Silver Lining

 Working with an overworked preceptor, while challenging, builds valuable skills.
 You learn self-direction, resourcefulness, and professional resilience.
 You practice advocating for yourself diplomatically.
 These experiences prepare you for the realities of public health work, where resources are always stretched and adaptability is essential.
+If your preceptor eventually leaves mid-practicum, the independence you developed during their busy period will serve you well during the transition.

 Many students look back on difficult practicum situations as unexpectedly formative.
 The challenge becomes part of your professional story, demonstrating your ability to succeed despite obstacles.